 GPE104 CREDITS: 3 PREREQUISITE(S): NONE

-Introduction to Game Programming
+Introduction to Game Programming °°C

-Recommended for students with little or no prior programming experience.
-Students will use a game engine to study the basics of computer programming: variables, data types, looping, conditional logic, functions, arrays, types, and other basic concepts.
-The ability to explore these concepts prior to learning a more complex language such as C++ allows the student to learn game concepts without a language course and prepares the student for future courses in this program during the first year.
-Students will gain valuable programming experience by writing simple tutorial-based games.
+Recommended for students with little or no prior programm programming: variables, data types, looping, conditional log prior to learning a more complex language such as C++ allow for future courses in this program during the first year.
+Stud ic, functions, arrays, types, and other basic concept vs the student to learn game concepts without a lar ts.
+The ability to explore these concepts nguage course and prepares the student

 GPE205 CREDITS: 3 PREREQUISITE(S): GPE104

-Gameplay Programming Concepts
+Gameplay Programming Concepts °C

-Gameplay Programming Concepts teaches students the most important theories and concepts in game programming.
-Students will be exposed to major game mechanic fundamentals that are expressed in multiple games across several genres.
-There is a strong focus on analysis and discovery learning.
-Those taking this class will be expected to observe existing mechanics and attempt to reproduce them both in documentation and in code.
-The course makes use of an existing game engine to focus on gameplay mechanics with the end goal of producing a playable game.
+Gameplay Programming Concepts teaches students the mos game mechanic fundamentals that are expressed in multiple Those taking this class will be expected to observe existing n makes use of an existing game engine to focus on gameplay e games across several genres.
+There is a strong foc nechanics and attempt to reproduce them both in o us on analysis and discovery learning. documentation and in code.
+The course

-GPE230 CREDITS: 3 PREREQUISITE(S): GPE104